rampion/rotations-twists-and-plaits/README.md

 ```
 -->

-But our choice to use the `left` view of the unzipping means we can't
+Our choice to use the `left` view of the unzipping means we can't use it on
-use it on values that extend infinitely to the left:
+values that extend infinitely to the left:

 ```haskell ignore
 >>> negatives